SaulUrtecho/flutter-developer-assessment/README.md

 When the app starts the first thing that it does is verify the user state, if the user is authenticated already the screen shown will be the characters list, otherwise the login screen will be displayed.

 For the login screen there are two inputs with basic validations along a login button which validate the inputs.
+The inputs fields will accept any text while them accomplish the validations, and then when the login button is pressed it will navigate to the characters screen.

 <table>
   <tr>